an online resource for getting your village built

 [ 12x16 ] SquareOne Plans

 This 192 square foot tiny house is the smallest design featured at our Cottage Village project.
-These plans were permitted for construction as permanent single-family dwelling under the Oregon Residential Specialty Code.
+These plans were permitted for construction as a permanent single-family dwelling under the Oregon Residential Specialty Code.
 Your local building department may have specific requirements in addition to what is included in this plan set.

 It includes an 88 square foot sleeping loft with egress window, designed to meet the standards of the new Tiny House Appendix adopted in the 2018 International Residential Code.
 The plans feature a stem wall foundation, 2x6 wall framing with R-21 Insulation, and 2x12 roof framing with R-38 Insulation.
 The plans also include a framing and siding material list with pricing from a local lumber yard here in Eugene, Oregon.